MWBruce/FinancialModelingPrepWrapper/README.md

 formatter_factory -
-    A factory class responsible for creating instances of response formatters based on the specified command type. interface_response_formatter -
+    A factory class responsible for creating instances of response formatters based on the specified command type. response_formatter -
-    An abstract class that defines the structure for response formatters. response_formatters -
+    An class that defines a default formatter response_formatters -
     A series of formatters (currently only balancesheet and cashflow) which inherit from the formatter interface to manage various api responses.
 As there might be over 100 different API calls I might change the file arrangement relating to these formatters. data_saver -